qinglin0624/qinglin0624.github.io/index.md

 ## News
-> My paper "Cross-modal Assisted Training for Abnormal Event Recognition in Elevators" (coauthor) is accepted by ICMI 2021
+> Paper "Cross-modal Assisted Training for Abnormal Event Recognition in Elevators" (co-first author) is accepted by ICMI 2021

 > Our patent "An elevator abnormal behavior detection method based on video surveillance" is approved